vivek-dg/omarchy-m1/README.md

 # Omarchy Mac installation steps

 _Disclaimer: This guide is intended for Apple Silicon Macs M1/M2.
-It is advised that you follow the instructions in the manual very carefully lest you risk bricking the Mac or getting stuck in a Boot Loop (I will provide a fix for that as well in the end)._
+It is advised that you follow the instructions very carefully lest you risk bricking the Mac or getting stuck in a Boot Loop (I will provide a fix for that as well in the end)._

 ## Step 1: Install Arch minimal from Asahi Alarm